Please wait while the search results are loading...

 Ernst & Young, in early 2000, agreed to merge Ernst & Young Consulting with Cap Gemini, a well-established global firm noted for IT consulting, among other practices.
 The merged company changed its name to Capgemini.
 (Accounting firm Ernst & Young Global Limited changed its name in 2013 to EY.)

 Second-tier accounting firms, such as BDO USA, LLP (formerly BDO Seidman LLP), Grant Thornton International and RSM US LLP, have historically served smaller clients since they do not have the employee counts or prestige often needed to serve companies with vast revenues.
-However, with the passing of the Sarbanes-Oxley Act, tier-two firms are successfully bidding on audits for major corporations, since the Big Four initially had a limited number of auditors available to handle the increase in hours necessary for compliance.
+However, with the enactment of enhanced government regulation of public company financial disclosures, tier-two accounting firms are successfully bidding on audits for major corporations, since the Big Four initially had a limited number of auditors available to handle the increase in hours necessary for compliance.
 The shift opened doors for smaller accounting firms, especially for BDO USA (a member of the BDO International group of firms).

 A Representative List of Organizations that Have Used our Research and Products: